 The Good, the Bad and the Bottom Line October 29, 2019

 Both ethics and productivity affect an organization’s bottom line.
 But managers view them separately when designing policy.
 Firms implement intrusive surveillance systems then are surprised when morale and productivity slump.
 Managers set sales quotas then are shocked at what employees will do to meet them.

 Olin expert Lamar Pierce brought to light the key drivers of productivity and misconduct and shared ways managers can create more holistic solutions to jointly address both.

 Learning from Failure - Recovering Your Way to Success September 11, 2019

 How do you recover from failure?
 What lessons will carry you toward your next success?
 A panel of WashU Olin alumni and faculty shared personal stories of failure to explore how the experience shaped their values and helped them find a new path to success.
 Moderated by Dedric Carter, WashU Vice Chancellor for Operations and Tech Transfer, the panel included Lisa Hu (PMBA ’16), Founder and Owner, Lux and Nyx; Mark Pydynowski (BSBA ’04), Entrepreneur; former Senior Director of Product, Experian; and Doug Villhard (EMBA ’14), Professor of Practice in Entrepreneurship.
-Watch now

 The She Suite March 8, 2019